Brain tumour research

 A phase 1 trial is testing a vaccine for glioblastoma.
 This trial is looking at a new vaccine called IMA950 for people who have just been diagnosed with a glioblastoma brain tumour.
 This is an experimental treatment that helps the immune system to kill cancer cells.
 Researchers are giving it alongside standard treatment of surgery and radiotherapy.
 People taking part in the trial also have a drug called GM-CSF which helps to stimulate the immune system.
 Doctors hope this will make the vaccine work better.

-Another early trial is looking at a vaccine to treat children with high grade glioma.
+An early trial is looking at a vaccine to treat children with high grade glioma.
 The trial is looking at making personalised vaccines to see if they can stimulate the immune system to kill brain tumour cells.
 The researchers will make each vaccine using white blood cells called dentritic cells.
 They mix these with proteins taken from the brain tumour during surgery.
 The researchers want to see how possible it is to make and give these vaccines to children, to learn more about the safety of vaccines and to see if adding this vaccine to standard treatment helps stimulate the immune system.

 If you would like to look for current brain tumour trials, you can look on our clinical trials database and choose ‘brain tumour’ from the dropdown menu of cancer types.